dheerajdrse7en/dheerajdrse7en/README.md

 - 👋 Hi, I’m @dheerajdrse7en
 - 👀 I’m interested in WEB,APP and Full Stack development
-- 🌱 I’m currently learning Javascript and Typescript for the same
 - 💞️ I’m looking to collaborate on projects which are on web and app development which has a unique idea and theme
 - 📫 You can reach me by my mail-id:dheerajdrse7en@gmail.com